 These models are more complex and require combining data from different sources.

-This type of recommendation is often called "Collaborative Filtering based on user data" and is a proven approach to calculating recommendations.
-It recommends products which are usually clicked or purchased together.
-It is very simple to configure, needs no maintenance and it is a very powerful model.
+This type of recommendation is often called "Collaborative filtering based on user data" and is a proven, powerful approach to calculating recommendations.
+It recommends products that are usually clicked or purchased together.
+It is very simple to configure and needs no maintenance.

-This model combines click and buy events.
-In human readable form it could be something like "Users who looked for that kind of product finally bought this".
-It therefore provides a "matching factor" of searching and buying.
-This model suggests alternative products which customers bought after they clicked on the selected product.
-In contrast to the "also-bought" model it recommends products that are related but not purchased together.
+This model combines CLICK and BUY events.
+It suggests alternative products, which customers purchased after they clicked the selected product.
+It therefore provides a "matching factor" of searching and purchasing.
+In contrast to the "Also purchased" model, it recommends products that are related, but not purchased together.
 This model is the best choice to suggest alternative products for their search.
-For example, a user searches for a book which explains how to cut trees.
-If they find a book and on the book page this exact same book is being recommended, it means that several users interested in cutting trees bought this book (and not others), which hints that this book is the very best choice.
+For example, when a user finds a book and the same book is being recommended on the product page, it means that other users with the same interest purchased this book (and not others), which hints that this book is the best choice.

 Frequently bought together / Bundle recommendations¶

 Products that were bought in a combination for a certain number of times can be recommended as a bundle.
 This model can recommend other products that fit the one that the user is currently looking at.

 For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the Personalization service could recommend the Smartphone + Cover + Headphones bundle, because they were purchased together in exactly this combination several times.

 It is not guaranteed that there is a bundle available for every product.
 Therefore, the rendering logic should display the recommendations if they are available, or leave the bundle box out completely.
 The currently displayed product is always part of the bundle.